dracula/novel-writer/INSTALL.md

 ##### Editing `nwProject.nwx`

-1. Go to location of existing novelWriter project
+1. Go to the location of an existing novelWriter project
 2. Create a backup of `nwProject.nwx` in case something breaks
 3. Open `nwProject.nwx`
 4. For a new **Minimal** or **Custom** project, replace the `<status>` and `<importance>` tags with: